mattlo/react-bare-kit/README.md

 2. Deploy `./build` on GitHub pages, heroku, nginx, ...; all the files you need are in `./build`.

 ## Why `npm rebuild node-sass`?
-Some environments were complaining about node-sass being compatible with their node version.
+Some environments were complaining about node-sass being incompatible with their node version.
 Adding the rebuild step always guarantees step 3.

 ## Reference for popular installs